EXPLAINER-What happened to shut down Toyota's production in Japan?

 In April, Toyota said affiliate Daihatsu had rigged part of the door in side-collision safety tests for some 88,000 small cars, most of which were sold under the Toyota brand.

-In May, Toyota said it had inadvertently exposed customer data on the internet for more than 2 million Toyota owners because of an error in how it had configured a cloud-based system it uses to track service.
+In May, it said it had inadvertently exposed customer data on the Internet for more than 2 million Toyota owners because of an error in how it had configured a cloud-based system it uses to track service.

-(Reporting by Daniel Leussink and Satoshi Sugiyama; Writing by Kevin Krolicki; Editing by Christopher Cushing)
+(Reporting by Daniel Leussink, Maki Shiraki and Satoshi Sugiyama; Writing by Kevin Krolicki; Editing by Christopher Cushing and David Holmes)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.